-International Astronomy graduate, Slawomir Bucki talks about his distance learning degree
+Astronomy graduate, Slawomir, talks about his distance learning degree

 International graduate, Slawomir Bucki, has been an amateur stargazer since his teenage years so he decided to take advantage of our distance-learning degree opportunity in Astronomy to improve his knowledge in the field.

 With an interest in astronomy from a young age, Slawomir chose to study BSc (Hons) Astronomy at the University of Central Lancashire.
 Prior to starting his degree at UCLan, Slawomir had 25 years professional experience from working in engineering and project management within commercial business.

-Slawomir currently works as an Engineering Group Manager for Large Binocular Telescope Observatory, one of the largest and most advanced astronomical telescopes in the world.
-His role consists of leading and managing a team of ten engineers who support ongoing operations and projects at the telescope.
+After graduation, Slawomir worked as an Engineering Group Manager for Large Binocular Telescope Observatory, one of the largest and most advanced astronomical telescopes in the world.
+His role involved leading and managing a team of ten engineers who support ongoing operations and projects at the telescope.
 Following this, Slawomir became the Head of Engineering at the Large Binocular Telescope Observatory, where he worked for two years.

-Speaking about his time at University, Slawomir said: “I enjoyed the opportunity to learn about astronomy at Higher Education level at my own pace and from a distance, whilst working full-time.
+Speaking about his experience at UCLan, Slawomir said: “I enjoyed the opportunity to learn about astronomy at Higher Education level at my own pace and from a distance, whilst working full-time.
 The tutors were great, very knowledgeable and approachable.”

 Talking about how his degree has had a positive impact on his life, Slawomir said: “Since graduating from the UCLan Astronomy Distance Learning programme in 2015, I have been able to transition from amateur to professional Astronomy realm.”

 He continued: “I don't think I would’ve got a job in professional astronomy without my degree.
 It helped to convince my employer that I am serious about working in astronomy.”